 (1) At least the geometry of statistical units, for which statistical data are made available under INSPIRE, shall be made available as well.
 This requirement applies to INSPIRE themes that refer to statistical units.

 (2) For pan-European usage, the Equal Area Grid defined in Section 2.2.1 of Annex II shall be used.
+For pan-European usage additional allowed grid cell sizes are the lower grid cell sizes in Section 2.2.1 of Annex II multiplied by the following integers: 2 and 5.

 (3) Statistical data shall refer to their statistical unit through the unit’s external object identifier (inspireId) or thematic identifier (for vector units) or the unit’s code (for grid cells).